The 20-Annex Package Nobody Tells You About

 The Operator Moment

-No one wants to pay that because a document was sitting in another department.
+No one plans to pay that because a document was sitting in another department.

 The annex package is not back-office clutter.
 It is shipment insurance written in evidence.